Sitemap | Print | Contact Me

 Not every archaeological site contains sufficient data to study the basic who, what, when, where, how and why questions.
 Often only a small part of the full archaeological record is present in any one site.
 People did many different things in different places and changed over time.
 Some site are specialized sub-parts of an overall socio-economic system.
 Luckily, people repeat actions at many locations so there is redundancy.

 Slowly, through planned research, models are created and tested to explain the data.
 In all cases, intact archaeological sites are the key to unlock the puzzle of the past.
 A way of looking at archaeology is to use the jigsaw puzzle as a model.
 Visualize a jigsaw puzzle with billions of pieces and covering an area the size of a football field.
-Within this larger puzzle are nested sub-puzzles and within those sub-puzzles are smaller still sub-puzzles ... and so on.
-Perhaps one square foot contains a puzzle that can be reconstructed into a picture that has meaning ... but some or many of the pieces are missing.
-Luckily, this same picture more or less repeats elsewhere (in limited numbers) in the overall design ... but these similar images are not exactly alike (they contain variations).
+Within this larger puzzle are nested sub-puzzles and within those sub-puzzles are smaller still sub-puzzles.
+Perhaps one square foot contains a puzzle that can be reconstructed into a picture that hints at meaning.
+But many of the pieces are missing.
+Luckily, this same picture more or less repeats elsewhere (in limited numbers) in the overall design.
+But these similar images are not exactly alike (they contain variations).
 Because of vandalism and effect of things like the wind blowing pieces away, and because parts are scattered around, it is very hard to solve even the smallest of the sub-parts.
-Your job is to do that, also solve the larger patterns up to and including the football sized puzzle as a whole.
+The job of archaeology is to solve the larger patterns, up to and including, the football sized puzzle as a whole.
 That is the archaeologists nightmare and challenge.
-Actually, it is a lot of hard work wrapped up in fun.
+Actually, it is hard work wrapped up in fun.

 This is why archaeologist take the default assumption that a site should be protected unless it is proven to be worthless for research by professional evaluation (and for Indian sites, with written evaluation from the appropriate Indian tribal government).
 That is why archaeologist , and tribes, work together to enact laws to protect sites from destruction and damage.
 Not all sites are important under current values.
 Not all sites merit protection or preservation.
 But the values of sites change as methods, techniques, and theories change.
 In general, archaeologist are looking for ways to find information that is important.
 Data, and information, are important to the archaeologist if it advances, alters, confirms or refutes current theories, hypothesis, empirical observations or methodologies.
 Archaeological evaluations of significance are made in these terms.
 Tribes may have different values, and as sovereign governments, their evaluations are made in terms defined by each government.